mcordts/cityscapesScripts/README.md

  - `viewer`       view the images and the annotations
  - `preparation`  convert the ground truth annotations into a format suitable for your approach
  - `evaluation`   validate your approach
+ - `annotation`   the annotation tool used for labeling the dataset

 Note that all files have a small documentation at the top.
 Most important files